- Calendar Policy & Guidelines

-Calendar Policy & Best Practices
+Calendar Policy & Guidelines

 The Campbell University events calendar provides information about Campbell-related events only.
 Members of the University Communications & Marketing staff will make all judgments to include or not include submitted requests for calendar entries on the basis of the following:

 - Sponsored by Campbell University or an entity or partner organization of the University or by an authorized student organization.

 - Held on a Campbell University campus.